by Carolyn Thomas ♥ @HeartSisters

-- Those who have had coronary artery bypass grafts (open heart bypass surgery) can usually fly after about six weeks (longer if they have had pulmonary complications).
+- Those who have had heart valve repair or replacement surgery or coronary artery bypass grafts (open heart surgery) can usually fly after 4-6 weeks (longer if they have had pulmonary complications).

 Generally speaking, if you can walk briskly for 100 metres on the flat without being breathless or in pain, you can fly.

 Anticipating this fatigue may influence your decision, for example, to request an airport wheelchair or a ride to connecting gates on the airline golf cart, and to limit the weight and size of your carry-on bag.
 Please plan ahead and arrive at the airport significantly early for any flight to minimize rushing or stress.

 The anxiety surrounding air travel can be debilitating even for non-heart patients.
 If fear of flying has ever been a serious issue even before your own cardiac event, it may indeed feel worse now.
 If you really must fly, ask your own doctor about managing this anxiety before your flight.

 For heart patients who sport implanted medical devices, it may be comforting to know that the amount of metal used in most implanted heart devices like pacemakers, heart valves or ICDs is very small, according to cardiologists at St. Jude Medical.
 It is usually not enough to set off airport security metal detectors; if it does, simply show security personnel your patient identification card.
 Passing through a metal detector should not hurt your device.
 However, do not linger near the security system arches or poles.

 Dr. Clemens Jilek and his team of researchers from the German Heart Center in Munich recently did a study on 388 heart patients, published in the journal Annals of Internal Medicine.
 They concluded that metal detector security screening appears safe for those with pacemakers or ICDs implanted.

 What about those new full body scans at airport security gates and people with implanted pacemakers or ICDs?
 According to cardiologist Dr. Richard Fogoros, there are few if any controlled clinical studies or even written information about the safety of these full body scanners for heart patients: